Merry Anders: Career

 Anders made her film debut in the 1951 musical Golden Girl.
 For the next two years, she appeared in small and supporting roles in several 20th Century Fox films.
 In 1954, Fox dropped her.
 Later that year, Anders joined the cast of The Stu Erwin Show.
 She remained with the series until its cancellation in 1955.
 Anders was then cast in the CBS sitcom It's Always Jan, starring Janis Paige.
 That series was canceled after one season.

-Shortly after the birth of her daughter in 1956, Anders took over the role of "Rita Malone" (popularized by Jayne Mansfield) in the West Coast touring production of the Broadway hit Will Success Spoil Rock Hunter?.
+Shortly after the birth of her daughter in 1956, Anders took over the role of "Rita Marlowe" (popularized by Jayne Mansfield) in the West Coast touring production of the Broadway hit Will Success Spoil Rock Hunter?.
 In 1957, Anders had a much-publicized leading role in Paramount Pictures film Hear Me Good, opposite Hal March.
 She starred in four low-budget films that same year, The Dalton Girls, Calypso Heat Wave, The Night Runner and Escape from San Quentin.

 Also in 1957, Anders landed the role of Mike McCall in the NTA Film Network and syndicated sitcom How to Marry a Millionaire.
 The series was based on the hit 1953 film of the same name (in which Anders appeared in a bit role) starring Betty Grable, Marilyn Monroe, and Lauren Bacall.
 Anders co-starred in the series with Barbara Eden and Lori Nelson.
 The first season of How to Marry a Millionaire was fairly successful and it was renewed for a second, abbreviated season.
 It was cancelled in 1959.

 During the early to mid 1960s, Anders continued her career with mainly supporting film roles and guest spots on television.
 In 1960, she appeared in the horror film The Hypnotic Eye followed by a role in the Western Young Jesse James.
 Anders went on to land guest roles on Surfside 6, Alfred Hitchcock Presents, Hawaiian Eye, Death Valley Days, 77 Sunset Strip, and Perry Mason.
 In 1962 Anders appeared as Ruth Graham/Fay Pierce on Cheyenne in the episode titled "The Long Rope."
 She also appeared on The Addams Family as a cosmetics salesperson ("Fester's Punctured Romance").

-In 1962, Anders was cast in the first English-language live action film adaptation of the 18th century French fairy tale Beauty and the Beast.
+In 1962, Anders was cast in the first English-language live action film adaptation of the 18th-century French fairy tale Beauty and the Beast.

+She was one of the scientists who travelled through time in The Time Travelers, a 1964 American science fiction film directed by Ib Melchior.

 In 1965, she appeared opposite Elvis Presley in the musical comedy Tickle Me.

 The following year, she appeared in the recurring role of "Alice" in the teen soap opera Never Too Young.
 Later that year, Anders had a supporting role in the B movie Women of the Prehistoric Planet.

 From 1967 to 1968, she appeared in seven episodes of Jack Webb's Dragnet series on NBC, in which she played policewoman Dorothy Miller.
 She appeared in a recurring role on Lassie.